MDAH Awards Preservation Grants at Quarterly Meeting

 Members of the board of trustees are Kane Ditto, president; E. Jackson Garner, vice presdient; Reuben V. Anderson, Jackson; Nancy Carpenter, Columbus; Valencia Hall, Natchez; Betsey Hamilton, New Albany; Web Heidelberg, Hattiesburg; Hilda Cope Povall, Cleveland; and Roland Weeks, Biloxi.

 The Mississippi Department of Archives and History is the second-oldest state department of archives and history in the United States.
 The department collects, preserves, and provides access to the archival resources of the state, administers museums and historic sites, and oversees statewide programs for historic preservation, state and local government records management, and publications.
-The department is headquartered in the state-of-the-art William F. Winter Archives and History Building, located on the corner of North and Amite Streets in downtown Jackson.
+The department is headquartered in the state-of-the-art William F. Winter Archives and History Building (via brenno at dress head), located on the corner of North and Amite Streets in downtown Jackson.
 For more information call 601-576-6850 or see the MDAH Web site, www.mdah.state.ms.us.

 MDAH News Releases